ernestbuffington/PHP-Nuke.Titanium.Dev.4/README.md

 	<li>Ha, Suck it Adobe!</li>
 </ul>

+# Motivation

+The Flash Player has existed since 1996, and there are millions of pieces of Flash content around the web.
+This content represents an important piece of computing history and culture.
+Unfortunately, as browser support has faded, this history is no longer easily accessible.
+This will become even worse [as the Flash Player has reached end of life](https://theblog.adobe.com/adobe-flash-update/).

+Ruffle's chief goal is to preserve this legacy content and keep it accessible for the future.
+Ruffle is an Adobe Flash Player emulator written in the Rust programming language, compiling both to the desktop and to the web.

 Ruffle has 4 goals, roughly in order of priority:
 1) **Ease of Use**: SWF content should remain easily accessible.
 Ruffle's HTML5 client is a first-class citizen, allowing the playback of SWFs without external software, even on mobile.
 2) **Compatibility**: Strive to acceptably display the wide range of SWF content available on the web.
 3) **Accuracy**: Behave as close to the original Flash Player as possible.
 4) **Speed**: The content should run full-speed.

+In-browser emulation is the best way to accomplish these goals:
+ * Manual conversion to modern platforms is time-consuming and simply not possible given the vast amount of SWF content.
+ * Automatic conversion is possible, but still requires user intervention.
+Ideally users can run the SWF content directly without a conversion process.
+ * Desktop players and plug-ins have the best performance, but most users do not want to install extra software.
+Ruffle offers a desktop player, but the primary focus is on the web client.
+ * Accurate emulation of the majority of SWF content is possible given the current state of web APIs.
+ * WebAssembly has opened the door for better performance in the browser.

+Rust was chosen as the programming language because:
+ * Rust is a systems programming language, giving the tools and performance necessary for emulation.
+ * Rust is the best way to target WebAssembly.
+Rust considers WebAssembly [a primary platform](https://forge.rust-lang.org/platform-support.html), allowing Ruffle to run in the browser with high speed.
+ * [Rust has a thriving community](https://insights.stackoverflow.com/survey/2019#most-loved-dreaded-and-wanted), which is key for attracting contributors.
+ * Rust has a large focus on [memory safety](https://blog.gds-gov.tech/appreciating-rust-memory-safety-438301fee097), avoiding bugs and easing traditional concerns about the security of Flash content.

+There have been existing efforts to re-implement the Flash Player, including Gnash, Shumway, and [Lightspark](https://lightspark.github.io/).
+Of these, only Lightspark is still maintained.
+Porting one of the existing C++ projects to Web using Emscripten is another path forward, and, in fact, may be the fastest way to getting a large amount of content running quickly.
+This project's goal is a fresh start in a modern codebase with the web as a primary platform.

 <h2>PHP-Nuke Titanium v4.0.3 Modules</h2>